hellflame/argparse/README.md

 #### 16. Inheriable argument [ >= 1.8 ]

-When some argument represent the same thing among root parser and sub parsers, such as `debug`, `verbose` .... and you don't want to write dumplicate argument code for too many times, you have two recommended ways:
+When some argument represent the same thing among root parser and sub parsers, such as `debug`, `verbose` .... and you don't want to write duplicated arguments code for too many times, you have two recommended ways:

-before *v1.8*, as all sub parsers are the same type as root parser, use a `for` loop with `Action` to do it.
+before *v1.8*, as all sub parsers are the same type as root parser, use a `for` loop with `Action` would do it.

 ```go
 parser := argparse.NewParser("", "", nil)